Discovery Overnight Camp: What to Expect?

 Monday: After campers move into their designated living space for the week, their trail group will jump into team building.
 This allows campers to begin forming friendships right off the bat.
 They will spend most of the first day with their age-sorted trail group.
 However, at the end of the evening, all of the trail groups will join together for the opening campfire.
 The counselors will perform silly songs and skits and campers will laugh with one another, strengthening the bonds that they have started making.

 Tuesday/Wednesday: On the second day of camp, campers will leave for their overnight camping trip.
 They will spend the morning packing group gear and before lunch, they will head to their trail.
 They will hike into their campsite and will have time to learn wilderness skills and hang out with new friends before they tuck into their sleeping bags for the night.
-When they wake up in the morning, they will have breakfast and pack up camp before their Earth Trek, a day hike with some science curriculum.
-They will eat lunch on the trail and return to camp in the afternoon on Wednesday.
-On Wednesday evening, campers will have the chance to “choose their own adventure” and select the challenge hike that they would like to wake up and tackle on Thursday morning.
+When they wake up in the morning, they will have breakfast and pack up camp.
+Campers spend the rest of the day on campus or around Summit County, where they can choose from activities like Disc Golf, games at Rainbow Park, an on-campus Earth Trek, fishing, Archery and tye-dye.
+We end each day with a Candle Chat.

 Thursday: On Thursday morning, campers will wake up early and attempt a challenging hike to an alpine lake or mountain summit.
 After they celebrate their success and return to camp, they will have a longer period of feet off the floor time before dinner and the evening program.